dvdvideo1234/TrackAssemblyTool/readme.md

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?
-A: Easy, :D Just set "trackassembly_bnderrmod" to one of the following values OFF     -> Clients are allowed to stack/spawn out of the map bounds without restriction LOG     -> Clients are not allowed to stack/spawn out of the map bounds.
+A: Easy.
+Just set "trackassembly_bnderrmod" to one of the following values OFF     -> Clients are allowed to stack/spawn out of the map bounds without restriction LOG     -> Clients are not allowed to stack/spawn out of the map bounds.
 The error is logged.
    HINT    -> Clients are not allowed to stack/spawn out of the map bounds.
 Hunt message is displayed.